r-simmer/simmer/README.md

 library(simmer)
 ```

 Set-up a simple trajectory.
-Let's say we want to simulate a ambulatory consultation where a patient is first seen by a nurse for an intake, next by a doctor for the consultation and finally by administrative staff to schedule a follow-up appointment.
+Let's say we want to simulate an ambulatory consultation where a patient is first seen by a nurse for an intake, next by a doctor for the consultation and finally by administrative staff to schedule a follow-up appointment.

 ```r